hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 # Prepare a Host as Development Machine

 In order to do development for the xxQS_NAMExx you need a host or virtual machine that provides following prerequisites.
-Recommended build platform is Rocky Linux 8.x.
+Recommended build platform is CentOS Linux 8.x.

 ## Software Prerequisites